LChelkowski/sbc-internal-bot/club_faq.md

 A: Collaborative, inclusive, tight-knit community, mentorship.

 **Q: Should we talk about socials?**
 A: Yes, highlight that SBC members bond through retreats, dinners, and events.
-Be professional, i.e. don't mention getting wasted...
+Be professional (no “party hard” talk).

 ---